netidx/netidx-book/src/tools/container.md

 /tmp/ffa  false
 ```

-Everything under /tmp is locked, so you can't accidentally create e.g
+Everything under /tmp is locked, so you can't accidentally create e.g.
 /tmp/foo, but everything under /tmp/ffa is unlocked, so it is once
 again a free for all.
 Later we could lock /tmp/ffa/important-thing and
 that would again be not a free for all.
 You get to the above table by